edrlab/thorium-reader-doc/content.en/210_reading/211_moving.md

 the book's producing organization.

-The first level titles are indicated without margin, those with subtitles (or second level title) are presented on a gray background.
+The first level titles are indicated without margin, those with subtitles (or second level title) are presented with a lightgray background.
 The sub-headings are shifted from the margin to the left and a vertical line makes it easy to know to which level of title they belong.

 {{< details "With NVDA">}}
 You can use the title level navigation functions